ramesh918/CreamyCattle/README.md

         2. he/she can do CRUD operations on animals at his shed only
         3. he/she can enter milk production of each animal
         4. health reports and photos of animal
+        5. labor charges
+        6. feed for animal and its charges
     d. super admin (client) permissions
         1. he/she can do everything.